DongYanqi1029/gr1-learning-TAMP/README.md

 3. ros-noetic-explore-lite

 # TODO
-1. Add a gazebo scene with person(static and dynamic).
+1. Add a gazebo scene with person(dynamic).
-2. Add object following actuator for gr1startegy.
+2. Add dynamic person following actuator(currently only static person following is available).
+3. Optimize performance of object detection and pose estimation.